autocrypt/autocrypt/doc/level0.rst

 In Level 0 only one MUA can send and receive encrypted mail through Autocrypt mechanisms.
-When an Autocrypt-enabled MUA configures an e-mail account, it first tries to "claim" the account, to `lock out
+When an Autocrypt-enabled MUA configures an e-mail account, it first tries to "claim" the account, to :ref:`lock out
-<lockout>`_ other MUAs of the same users.
+<lockout>` other MUAs of the same users.
 If the claim was
 successful, the MUA should proceed to generate secret keys and store them locally.